 - Shake some into a cocktail for a jammin’ happy hour.

-- Mix jam into your pancake batter for a breakfast sure to surprise!
+- Mix it into your pancake batter for a breakfast sure to surprise!

 - Making a large batch?
 Gift a few jars to friends and family—nothing says “I love you” like homemade jam!